tvogels/drjit/docs/what.rst

 This concludes our discussion of a first simple example.
 Subsequent parts of this documentation explain how Dr.Jit generalizes to bigger programs:

-1. **Overview**: a fast-paced review of the various ways in which Dr.Jit arrays can be created and modified.
+1. :ref:`Basics <basics>`: a fast-paced review of the various ways in which Dr.Jit arrays can be created and modified.

 2. **Control flow**: how to trace operations such as ``while`` loops, ``if`` statements, and polymorphic indirection.